A Step-by-Step Guide to Mixing Drums

 I typically start with the ratio around 4:1 and increase it for a more aggressive sound, or decrease it for a more gentle sound, like for overheads and cymbal mics.

-Except when it comes to parallel compression—then I crank the ratio as high as it will go.
-Some engineers will use parallel compression on the whole drum bus, but I find it makes the cymbals sound rather noisy.
+Except when it comes to parallel compression—then I crank the ratio as high as possible.
+Some engineers use parallel compression on the whole drum bus, but I find it makes the cymbals sound rather noisy.

 When you listen to a drum kit, you listen to the whole thing.
 You don’t listen with your ear three inches from the snare drum.
 That’s why a drum mix with all close mics sounds claustrophobic.
 Reverb is a great tool for adding depth and space to any drum mix.